LAS 100

 Pre- or corequisite(s): None.

 Explores the history of modern Latin America through the study of soccer and music.
-Using these themes students examine national and local identities; class, ethnicity, and gender; politics and military rule; resistance and exile; the drug trade; and globalization.
+Using these themes students examine national and local identities; class, race, ethnicity, and gender; relations between Indigenous peoples and the state; rural-urban migration, industrialization, and populist politics; military rule, repression, resistance, and exile; the drug trade; globalization; and cultural hybridity.

 LAS 200